kitfre/HLang/README.md

 # HLang
 A little list based programming langauge inspired by languages like J written in Haskell.
+Meant to be silly, and still very much a work in progress!

 Basic syntax:
 [1 2 3] : a list